 In 2013 Mindy became a mom and that same year Mindy’s Beer Gear evolved.
 She saw this thing she had created as an opportunity to work from home and be with her son 100% of the time.
 Sierra Nevada Brewing placed a few bulk orders that were larger than anything Mindy had taken on before.
 She also booked herself vending gigs at local beer fests filling the space of a 10x10 tent instead of a small 4 foot table.
 What started as little batches of 10 wallets, which seemed like a lot at the time, turned into month-long projects of multi-hundred pieces.

-Today, Mindy is still trying to make this “thing” keep her working from home and to remain available to her son before and after school (or during if it's homeschool).
+Today, Mindy is still trying to make this craft gig keep her working from home and to remain available to her son before and after school (or during virtual school).
 She is always trying to reinvent herself with new beer gear and comes out with new designs every few months.
-Following her on Instagram and subscribing to her email list is the best way to stay on top of the latest.
+Following her on Instagram and subscribe to her email list for the best ways to stay on top of the latest.